QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 In keeping with the aforementioned ICT simplification goals from the previous section, QSI (AKM+QLS) was explicitly designed to address all known issues plaguing the use of PKI+TLS, coupled with the addition of some much-needed security extensions.
 These design goals were translated into the following requirements:

 1) Given that in reality, most ICT implementations are closed systems (i.e., all actors are known entities using previously established associations prior to connecting), simplify the authentication process, since PKI+TLS assumes no knowledge of the other actors in a potential security relationship.
-Thus, taking advantage of known actors, makes it possible to replace the asymmetric authentication phase with a much simpler (safer) solution.
+Thus, taking advantage of known actors, makes it possible to replace the asymmetric authentication phase with a much simpler (hence, safer) solution.
 2) Authenticate the sender without sharing any secrets, creating a Zero Knowledge Authentication (ZKA) solution.
 3) Reduce to zero, if possible, any latency incurred during security session establishment.
 4) Automate the security credential refresh process while still maintaining uniqueness between security credentials.